lzambell/lardon/README.md

 * electrons drift along z axis - the cathode is at z=-300cm
 * all distance are in cm

+## Reconstruction Parameters
+The file **default_reco.yaml** contains all parameters needed for the reconstruction.
+If you want to change/add parameters, you can create your own **.yaml** file, following the `name: value` format.
+You don't have to copy all variables, the default one will be taken.

 ## Control Plots
 By default, no control plots are produced, but you can call the plotting functions in **reader.py** anywhere in the reconstruction loop.